Hibiya incendiary incident: Background

+Between the 1870s and 1890s, there was significant social transformation in Japanese society in the aftermath of the Meiji Restoration.
+Gordon writes, "The establishment of a constitutional political order with a legitimate if circumscribed national assembly, the evolution of a capitalist, industrializing economy and Japan's emergence as an imperial power in Asia were the three great, related changes which conditioned the emergence of the crowd."
+This created the social conditions for a large, urban population with increasing political consciousness.

+Hibiya park was opened in 1903 in the style of Western city parks, offering a green public space.
+Built for the people, the park was part of the modernization of Japanese society, but this would worked against the interest of the government.
+Gordon writes, "In their anger at being excluded, the crowd asserted that Hibiya Park belonged to the people, not the state."

 The Empire of Japan and the Russian Empire fought the Russo-Japanese War from February 1904 to September 1905 after decades of growing tensions over competing imperialist interests in Northeast Asia.
 Although the Imperial Japanese Navy had decisively defeated the Imperial Russian Navy at the Battle of Tsushima, and the Imperial Japanese Army had taken Port Arthur and had won a major victory over the Imperial Russian Army at the Battle of Mukden, Japanese forces were overextended in Manchuria, and the Japanese economy could no longer sustain a prolonged war effort.
+To pay for the expensive war, the government of Japan purchased bonds from London and increased taxes on a range of products, including "cooking oil, sugar, salt, soy sauce, sake, tobacco, and wool."
+Japan did not have significant enough of an advantage to demand damages from Russia as a part of a peace treaty.

 On 5 September 1905, the Treaty of Portsmouth was signed after a month of negotiations between Japan and Russia, officially ending the Russo-Japanese War with a Japanese victory.
 A diverse assortment of Japanese activist groups called for a rally at Hibiya Park, in central Tokyo, to protest what was seen as the humiliating terms of the treaty, which was announced earlier that day.
+Gordon writes, "Because the Japanese public had been bombarded with reports of victory after victory, expectations of a profitable peace settlement were high and the outrage when this did not materialize was enormous."

 The activists and protesters were largely ignorant of the actual war situation, with many viewing the terms of the treaty accepted by the Japanese government as excessively lenient towards Russia, which had been decisively defeated.
 The protesters were especially incensed that Japanese territorial gains in the northern half of Sakhalin would be returned to Russia and that the Russian government would not pay any war reparations to Japan.

 At the time, very few Japanese people realized that the war against Russia had pushed their nation to the verge of bankruptcy.